humont/myblog/_readings/the_confusion.md.md

 Luckily, these sections don't drag on too long, and are quickly replaced with fascinating discussions of philosophy, maths, and economics, and the wild adventures of Jack and his cabal.

 I give it a 12 - not a *must* read, but I would recommend it to fans of historical fiction.

+It took me far too long to finish this.

 I'll defiantly be reading the third instalment.